-Violent demonstrations on Sunday left at least 156 people dead and more than 1,000 injured in the capital, according to government figures.
-Heavily armed troops remain on the streets of Urumqi and curfews are in effect.
-See a map of China's Xinjiang region »
+At least 184 people were killed in the demonstrations and more than 1,600 injured, according to government figures.
+Heavily armed troops remained on the streets of Urumqi over the weekend, and curfews were in effect.

-The violence is a result of ethnic tensions between the Uyghurs, who are predominantly Muslim, and members of China's Han majority.
-Hundreds of Han Chinese were on the streets of Urumqi on Tuesday, holding sticks and pipes and calling for severe punishment of the Uyghurs, who they say committed serious crimes.
+The violence was a result of ethnic tensions between the Uyghurs, who are predominantly Muslim, and members of China's Han majority.
+Hundreds of Han Chinese were on Urumqi streets Tuesday, holding sticks and pipes, and calling for punishment of the Uyghurs, who they say committed serious crimes.

-The Uyghurs say they have been victimized and many of those killed in the violence Sunday were Uyghurs.
-Uyghur religious leaders have condemned the violence, saying it is against the spirit of the Muslim faith and Uyghur tradition.
+The Uyghurs say they have been victimized and that many of those killed in the violence were Uyghurs.
+Uyghur religious leaders condemned the violence, saying it is against the spirit of the Muslim faith and Uyghur tradition.